futrdesigns/futr-hud/README.md

 # futr-hud
-a simple hud for qb and esxx
+A simple and clean HUD for QBCore and ESX.

-# Installation
+## Installation
-download the resource from the releases tab, unzip it drag and drop it into your resources folder ito somewhere alike scripts standalone or anywhere then head to the config to configure it to your liking for the logo go to html/assets/img and upload a logo with the name of logo.png and then configure it via the config

-# idk
-thanks for downloading and using this resource if you do i am very tired so i have done this quickly there is currently not a support discord, i will make one soon tho but um its open source so you can download it and do your own changes or fork it and do your changes that way
+1. Grab the resource from the **Releases** tab.
+2. Unzip it and drop the folder into your `resources` directory (like `scripts`, `standalone`, etc.).
+3. Open the config file and set everything up however you like.
+4. For the logo:
+   - Go to `html/assets/img`
+   - Add your logo named `logo.png`
+   - Adjust any logo settings in the config.

+## Extra Stuff
+Thanks for downloading and using this!
+I'm pretty tired so this was made fairly quickly.
+There isn’t a support Discord yet, but one will probably be made soon.
+The project is open-source, so feel free to edit it, fork it, or do whatever you want with it.